-The company offers application management, business intelligence, database management, enterprise resource planning, security, hosting and data management services just to name a few things in their portfolio.
+Rackspace offers application management, business intelligence, database management, enterprise resource planning, security, hosting and data management services just to name a few things in their portfolio.
 They grouped them into different categories, based on industry, business challenges or the type of service.

-Another cost which you have to keep in mind is bandwidth, which is paid separately.
+Bandwidth is paid separately.
 The first 10 TB of data costs $0.12 per GB.
 Not much for a small site, but if you have a lot of outgoing traffic (incoming traffic is free of charge), the charges add up pretty quickly.

 This, together with different prices for various regions can easily skyrocket the final expense.
 In the below table, I’ve included sample monthly fees for General Purpose server with 2TB (2000GB) bandwidth allowance in different regions.
 The higher price in brackets includes a mandatory monthly minimum service charge.

 |Linux, General Purpose, 1GB RAM||$263.36|